damoiser/scripts/README.md

 ## Scripts

-Some samples scripts that make life easier for developers.
+Some simples scripts that make life easier for developers.

 ## License